 When to Call a Mental Health Specialist

 When a child has a fever, parents often know instinctively when they need to seek out a doctor’s advice.
 But when you're concerned about your child's psychological or emotional wellbeing, it’s not always easy to know when you need professional help.
-The Child Study Center, part of Hassenfeld Children’s Hospital of New York at NYU Langone, can help you figure out the answer.
+The Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, can help you figure out the answer.

 All children go through ups and downs, but if you see a sudden change in your child's mood or behavior, if he or she is struggling in school, is having difficulty with social or family relationships, feels depressed, anxious, angry, or aggressive, your child may be dealing with a mental health problem.